 Read Custom Placeholders article for more details on how to add and work with custom placeholders.

-By default, Crowdin Enterprise uses source texts for the untranslated strings while exporting translations.
 You can configure export options using the following settings:

 Click Advanced Options to add separate export settings for specific project languages.